 Patients should be instructed to inspect the epinephrine solution visually through the viewing window periodically.
-Auvi-Q™ should be replaced if the epinephrine solution appears discolored (pinkish color or darker than slightly yellow), cloudy, or contains particles.
+Auvi-Q should be replaced if the epinephrine solution appears discolored (pinkish color or darker than slightly yellow), cloudy, or contains particles.
 Epinephrine is light sensitive and should be stored in the outer case provided to protect it from light.
-Patients should be instructed that Auvi-Q™ must be used or properly disposed once the red safety guard is removed [see Storage And Handling].
+Instruct patients that Auvi-Q must be used or properly disposed once the red safety guard is removed [see Storage And Handling].

-Complete PATIENT INFORMATION, including dosage, directions for proper administration and precautions can be found inside each Auvi-Q™ carton.
+Complete patient information, including dosage, directions for proper administration and precautions can be found inside each Auvi-Q carton.

 Long-term studies to evaluate the carcinogenic potential of epinephrine have not been conducted.